CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload-for-analysis.md

          - Avoid spaces and special characters; use Latin alphabets (a-z), numbers (0-9), dash (-), underscore (_), and dot (.).
 Remember, all folder names are public; please do not include any confidential information.
          - Folder names can't be modified afterwards.

 5) Click Select Files button to open a browser window and choose files for upload.
 If you want to upload folders, drag and drop them into the window.
-Click Upload button to start automatic encryption.
-Notification about status of upload will appear and be visible until the upload is completed.
+Click Upload button to start automatic encryption and upload.

+6) Notification about the status of upload will appear and be visible until the upload is completed.
 Notification also includes a link to the destination folder.

-3) Once the upload is finished, the encrypted files are accessible for download via SD Connect or for analysis, editing, or annotation via SD Desktop.
+6) Once the upload is finished, the encrypted files are accessible for downloading and sharing via SD Connect or for analysis, editing or annotation via SD Desktop.

-**Upload files to an existing folder**
+**Upload and encrypt files to an existing folder**

 1) Select the correct folder (by double-click) and then click Upload button.

-2) In the new window select files for upload.
+2) In the new window select files to be uploaded.

 Note